anaved/wp-navedali/_posts/2017-07-14-day-count-convention-bonds.md

 </ul>
 Most common day-count conventions are as follow.
 <h3> 30/360  Method</h3>
 This method assumes every year to be of 360 days with everything month having 30 days in them.
+Since 360 is highly factor-able, calculation of payment frequency is easier and payment amount is constant over payment periods.
+It is often used in calculation of accrued interest for Corporate, Agency, Municipal Bonds and also MBS.
 A simple formula to calculate year fraction between two dates <code>D1/M1/Y1</code>and <code>D2/M2/Y2</code> could be.
 <p align="center">$latex
 {Fraction =\frac{ 360(Y_2 - Y_1) + 30(M_2 - M_1) + (D_2 - D_1)}{360}}&amp;s=2
 $</p>